andrewcourtice/harlem/extensions/history/README.md

 ### Options
 The history extension method accepts an options object with the following properties:

-- **max**: `number` - the maximum number of history steps to store.
+- **max**: `number` - The maximum number of history steps to store.
 The default value is `50`.
-- **mutations**: `object[]` - the mutations you wish to track. leaving this undefined will cause all mutations to be tracked.
+- **mutations**: `object[]` - The mutations you wish to track. leaving this undefined will cause all mutations to be tracked.
 The default is undefined.
-    - **name**: `string` - the name of the mutation to track.
+    - **name**: `string` - The name of the mutation to track.
 This must match the name of a registered mutation.
-    - **description**: `string?` - an optional description of the mutations intentions.
+    - **description**: `string?` - An optional description of the mutations intentions.
 This is useful for displaying a list of commands in the UI.

 ### Undoing/Redoing mutations
 To undo or redo a mutation simply call the `undo` or `redo` methods returned from the store instance.